cryoelite/Notes/JS/pages/ECMAScript.md

   ``/* */`` for multi
 -
 - use strict;
-  Older JS standards (before ES5 in 2009) use now what's called the [[Old Mode]], but after it a non-breaking change was introduce called ``strict mode`` that complies with any new changes in the ECMA standard.
-This string at the top of a script or function enable strict mode.
+  Older JS standards (before ES5 in 2009) use now what's called the [[Old Mode]], but after it a non-breaking change was introduced called ``strict mode`` that complies with any new changes in the ECMA standard.
+This string at the top of a [[<script>]] or [[Function]] enables strict mode.
 When applied globally, it is applied to the whole script, and for function it only enables it for the function.
 There's no way to disable it if enabled for a script.

   For ex.: